altabyte/rails-auth0/README.md

 ```
 Brakeman is an open source vulnerability scanner specifically designed for Ruby on Rails applications.
 It statically analyzes Rails application code to find security issues at any stage of development.

+## Re-branding

+To re-brand this application for your own purposes, it is recommended to change the module name from `RailsAuth0`
+to something more relevant in [config/application.rb](config/application.rb).

+You will also need to change the database connection parameters in [config/database.yml](config/database.yml)
+or set them using environmental variables.